akaabdullahmateen/roadmap/mechatronics/control-systems/index.md

 | - | - | - | - |
 | Step | $u(t)$ | $\begin{aligned} u(t) = \begin{cases} 0 & t < 0\\ u_0 & t \geq 0 \end{cases} \end{aligned}$ | ![](./assets/typical-inputs/step-input.png) |

-However, in real systems, the input is changed by some other dynamic system with a finite response time.
+However in real systems, the input is changed by some other dynamic system with a finite response time.
 Therefore, the input signal does not have zero rise time relative to the dynamic response time of the system.

 In these instances, the input signal is modelled as a *ramped step input*, where the input rises like a ramp for some time, and stays constant thereafter.